Here Liez | Brielle Diskin | Substack

 Resolve and realness are at the heart of this new leading lady.

-This is a profile on rapper and producer Timbaland, in which we discussed his career, lifelong love of music, and advice for kids.
+Rapper and and record producer Timbaland discusses his career, lifelong love of music, and advice for kids.

-This is a profile on Jamie Lee Curtis, featuring an exclusive interview, on her most recent children's book.
-We discussed her career, inspiration to write, and life lessons.
+In this profile, Jamie Lee Curtis talks on her most recent children's book, her career, inspiration to write, and shares life lessons.

 After more than 50 years of young girls reading it under the covers at night with a flashlight, Judy Blume's iconic 1970 coming of age novel "Are You There God?
 It's Me, Margaret?" is finally a movie.